TonicAI/condenser/README.md

 Subsetting a database means to take a subset of its rows, across multiple tables, while still maintaining all of the constraints of the original database.

+You can find more details about how we built this here: https://www.tonic.ai/blog/condenser-a-database-subsetting-tool

 # Config

 Configuration must exist in `config.json`.
 There is an example configuration provided in `example-config.json`.
 Below we describe the use of all configuration parameters.